LinguaPhylo/linguaPhylo.github.io/tutorials/discrete-phylogeography.md

 ggsave( paste0("transition-distribution-hunan.png"), p, width = 6, height = 4)
 ```

-The `stc` contains a statistical summary of the transition counts related to the target location,
+The `stc` contains a statistical summary of the estimated transition counts related to the target location,
 here is `Hunan`, and a table of the actual counts.
 To plot a simple graph, we only pick up the transitions to Hunan in the next command,
 and then save the graph a PNG file.
 The counts are normalised into probabilities.